mosaic-jasondebolt/phoenix/Phoenix/README.md

 CloudFormation uses parameter files to deploy a single template to multiple environments.
 Currently, Phoenix ships with four different environments (dev, e2e, testing, and prod).

+Environments can be added, renamed, or removed entirely.

 #### Dev Environment

 #### E2E Environment